[Editor's note:

 Secretary of State Rice look forward to hosting an international

-on Tuesday, November 27, 2007, focused on supporting the efforts of Prime
+conference in Annapolis on Tuesday, November 27, 2007, focused on

-Minister Olmert and President Abbas to realize President Bush's vision of
+supporting the efforts of Prime Minister Olmert and President Abbas to

-two democratic states, Israel
+realize President Bush's vision of two democratic states, Israel and

-and Palestine, living side by side in peace and security." - United
+Palestine, living side by side in peace and security." - United

 States Department of State